dteviot/WebToEpub/readme.md

 (c) 2015 David Teviotdale
 Firefox mod by Markus Vieth

-A simple Extension that converts a story on Baka-Tsuki into an EPUB.
+A simple Extension for Firefox and Chrome that converts a story on Baka-Tsuki into an EPUB.
-Also works with ArchiveOfOurOwn.org and FanFiction.net.
+Also works with
+* ArchiveOfOurOwn.org
+* mugglenet.com
+* FanFiction.net
+* royalroadl.com

 ## How to use with Baka-Tsuki:
 * Browse to a Baka-Tsuki web page that has the full text of a story.